mennolui/wp-foyer/README.txt

 == Upgrade Notice ==

+= 1.3.2 =
+Fixes some issues and brings some minor enhancements.
+Check the changelog for all details.

 = 1.3.1 =
 Fixes an issue introduced in 1.2.6 where the scheduled channel date time pickers no longer worked.
 Fixes an issue introduced in 1.2.6 where the media library lightbox texts were no longer set.
 Fixes an issue where the uploaded image on an event slide was never displayed.
 Made the PDF slide format processing work for WordPress < 4.7.
 Added notifications to the PDF slide format admin screen, displayed when PDF processing is not supported (no Imagick/Ghostscript installed), and when PDF file previews won’t work (WordPress < 4.7).